OFTEC Training Courses

 When an engineer visits a private property or business premises, the tank and supply pipes should always be examined.
 A trained oil service engineer can check for signs of corrosion and leaks, replacing the necessary parts before they cause a more serious concern.
 Regular services result in well maintained appliances that are less likely to develop long term problems, saving clients money on emergency call outs and replacement boilers.
 However, oil engineers with the correct skills and training can also save their employers money, by reducing the number of visits needed to solve an issue and the time spent on each job.

-A&D Plumbing are proud to offer the best possible service to all our customers, and we are fully qualified to work on oil fired equipment.
-For more information, get in touch with us today.
+A&D Plumbing Services is proud to offer the best possible service to all our customers, and we are fully qualified to work on oil fired equipment.